 - Buy only pre-portioned snacks.
 Controlling portion sizes of your favorite foods is difficult.
-How much do you usually eat of your favorite snack, ice cream, or cookies?
+For example, how much do you usually eat of your favorite snack, ice cream, or cookies?
 Unfortunately, it may be the entire bag, package, or container.
 If you must have these high-calorie snacks in your diet, then buy only the smallest packaging available.
 Many of these foods are now available in 100 calorie packs: eat one and then stop.

 - A serving of protein (meat, poultry, or fish) should be about the size of your palm.